sanctuarycomputer/style/README.md

 ```

-In the example above, we defined four unique classes to this component.
-Let' say we needed to add a new feature to this component:

-Say I needed to add a new feature to the site: displaying a preview of an article in a card layout.
+In the example above, we defined four unique classes within this componet.
+Lets say we wanted to re-use this component on another feature: display a preview of anarticle in a card layout.

-Say this article preview card had a full bleed image on the top, a padded content section below, a bold title, and some smaller body text.

-Say it looked exactly like an author bio.

-have to take this approach:

-For a simple component we defined multiple classes that will only be connected to this components - if we end up wanting to append or resuse these style we would have to take this appraoch:

 Resources
 https://adamwathan.me/css-utility-classes-and-separation-of-concerns/
 https://levelup.gitconnected.com/im-finally-giving-functional-css-a-chance-a9ab284dde12